Frequently Asked Questions about the S.T.O.P. Program

 Who are the Leaders?

-Adults Advisers from the participating congregations are present at the sessions and lead the Large Group Activities.
-The Small Group Discussion Leaders are High School Students who have been in S.T.O.P. since 6th, 7th, or 8th grade and have stayed active in the program.
+Adults Advisers from the participating congregations are present at the sessions and lead the large group activities.
+The small group discussions are led by our High School facilitators who have been in S.T.O.P. since 6th, 7th, or 8th grade and have stayed active in the program.